panosstav/NavalEngineering/CodesUsingMATLAB/README.md

 ## Usage

-Each MATLAB script or function comes with detailed comments explaining its purpose, input arguments, and output.
+Each ".m" script or function comes with detailed comments explaining its purpose, input arguments, and output.
 To use a particular script or function, simply download the corresponding file and run it in MATLAB.
 Adjust the input parameters as needed for your specific problem.